alexandrevilain/temporal-operator/docs/mtls/mtls-with-cert-manager.md

     refreshInterval: 5m
 ```

-Here is a diagram of cert-manager's ressources created by the operator and their hierarchy:
+Here is a diagram of cert-manager's resources created by the operator and their hierarchy:

 ![diagram](/docs/assets/mtls-certmanager.png)